Leadership – Small Company

 Employees have enthusiastically participated in community outreach, helping to host events for the intelligence community.
 Unusual giveaways given out during required meetings such as vendor t-shirts, tubes of German mustard, Star Wars cups, etc has kept the culture fun.
 Because of programs like ‘Bonusly’ (peer recognition, Google Hangouts, etc.), even the lone employee in Colorado stays engaged and feels a part of the team.

-Jo proposed and managed employee activities like Games Night, Fantasy Football, Fundraisers and March Madness.
+Teresa proposed and managed employee activities like Games Night, Fantasy Football, Fundraisers and March Madness.
 She initiated conversations with senior engineers to create a program for collaboration in the creation of new products, keeping employees challenged and engaged.
 Employee celebrations were expanded from must birthdays and anniversaries to include events such as Fitness Milestones, Pet Adoption, Moves, Gaming Achievements.
 Overall, the initiatives in employee engagement resulted in zero attrition in 2015.

-Across the board, Jo’s impact on employee retention and growth has contributed significantly to the bottom line and the company is now one of the top 3 finalists for “Best Places to Work” in 2016.
+Across the board, Teresa’s impact on employee retention and growth has contributed significantly to the bottom line and the company is now one of the top 3 finalists for “Best Places to Work” in 2016.

 Leadership – Small Company

-Stephanie created the XLA Links and Ladders Program, a back-to-basics approach introducing the practice of principle-centered leadership, the importance of ethical behavior, mission awareness and communication.
+Monika created the XLA Links and Ladders Program, a back-to-basics approach introducing the practice of principle-centered leadership, the importance of ethical behavior, mission awareness and communication.

-Stephanie practices unique communication practices to develop genuine connections to employees and fostered a gateway for them to ask questions and express concerns via personal interaction, quarterly happy hours, company-wide events, a newsletter and various professional training and education initiatives.
+Monika practices unique communication practices to develop genuine connections to employees and fostered a gateway for them to ask questions and express concerns via personal interaction, quarterly happy hours, company-wide events, a newsletter and various professional training and education initiatives.
 Concerns are addressed quickly mitigating issues related to pay and retention and career advancement opportunities.
 She implemented “Lunch and Learn” events to enhance understanding of the corporate and client mission.